isaac10334/bit/README.md

 [Bit](https://bit.dev) is a complete solution for building **composable software**.
 It simplifies the creation, maintenance and reuse of software using independent and reusable components.

-You can use Bit components to build new projects or reuse components to modernize your existing applications.
-Here are few examples to components people build with Bit:
+You can use Bit components to build new projects, reuse components, or modernize your existing applications.
+Here are a few examples of components people build with Bit:

 - [Reusable components](#getting-started)
 - [Backend services](https://bit.dev/docs/quick-start/platforms)